% Digital Solidarity Networks

 - Libro de soberania tecnologica (2018) Volumen 2:

-Concrete political and institutional responses [welp, not sure yet how to title]
+Concrete political, institutional and organisational responses to the pandemic [welp, not sure yet how to title]

 ____ _ ____ _ _ _____ U _____ u _ _ ____ U _____ u ____